Typhoon Yutu: Philippines

-Throughout the country, Yutu killed 32 people and injured two others.
+Throughout the Philippines, Yutu, locally named Rosita, killed 32 people and injured two others.
+The storm caused at least 11 landslides across Luzon.
 A total of 567,691 people were affected across 19 provinces, and 438,895 had been displaced.
-About 66,165 homes were damaged, with 6,603 destroyed.
-106 road sections and ten bridges were affected across Cagayan Valley, Central Luzon, and the Cordillera Administrative Region (CAR).
-About 51 transmission lines were affected by Yutu, leading to power outages throughout Luzon, though most power was quickly restored by October 31.
+About 66,165 homes were damaged, with 6,603 destroyed, mostly across Cagayan Valley.
+106 road sections and ten bridges were affected across three regions in Luzon.
+About 51 transmission lines were affected by Yutu, causing power outages throughout the island, though most power was quickly restored by October 31.
 The total amount of damage to agriculture was estimated at ₱2.904 billion (US$55.160 million), mostly towards rice.
 As the storm passed through Luzon, the Ambuklao and Binga Dams in Benguet, the Magat Dam near Cagayan River, and the San Roque Dam in Pangasinan all released water.

-At least 11 landslides were reported across Luzon.
 On October 29, both the highest wind gust of 36 m/s at 21:25 UTC and lowest sea-level pressure of 971.8 hPa at 21:00 UTC were recorded at Casiguran, Aurora.
 Between 50 and 200 mm of rain was estimated to have fallen over Northern Luzon, while 200 and 300 mm of rain was estimated elsewhere in the island.
-As Yutu rapidly weakened, rainfall increased over the eastern side of Northern and Central Luzon, although surface observations suggested that orographic lifting had amplified the rainfall.
+As Yutu rapidly weakened, rainfall increased over the eastern side of Northern and Central Luzon, with surface observations suggesting that orographic lifting had amplified the rainfall.
 The highest 24-hour rainfall was measured in Baguio at 170 mm on October 30, while the highest rainfall throughout the storm duration was measured in the same city at 177.8 mm.